Mary Anne Waldron, QC

 Victoria, BC V8W 2Y2

 I was appointed to the Faculty of Law as an assistant professor in 1976 and promoted to professor in 1992.
 I served as associate dean of the faculty from 1988 to 1990 and acting dean from 1993 to 1994.
 In January 2000, I was appointed to the position of Associate Vice-President Legal Affairs for the University of Victoria and remained in that position until January 2009, returning to the Faculty of Law in July 2010.
+I am currently serving as the Associate Vice-President of Faculty Relations and Academic Administration.
 My teaching interests include Contracts, Commercial Law, Legal Skills and Legal Ethics.
 I have twice received the Faculty of Law's Terry J. Wuester Teaching Award.

 I am the author of numerous articles on commercial law subjects, particularly in the area of regulating interest in lending transactions.
 I am the author of the Law of Interest in Canada and co-author (with Professor S.M.
 Waddams and others) of Cases and Materials on Contracts (4th ed.).
 I have been a member of several working groups for the Uniform Law Conference of Canada, recommending reforms to criminal interest provisions of the Criminal Code and reforms to the Interest Act.
 I sit on the editorial boards of three practice manuals produced by the Continuing Legal Education Society of British Columbia.